 Adapting to Climate Change

 Despite global efforts to reduce greenhouse gas emissions, impacts from climate change are inevitable.
 Adapting to climate change involves planning and action by individuals, communities and businesses to cope with the effects of a changing climate.
-We seek to address these impacts and take into account the economic, social and environmental impacts of climate change, so that we can all prosper in the future.

 Why do we need to adapt to climate change?

 Projections for South Australia indicate warmer and drier conditions and rising sea levels across much of the state with an increased risk of severe weather events including storms, flooding, heatwaves, drought and bushfires.

 These changes will affect our individual health and wellbeing, along with the key industries and resources that underpin the state's economy.